ceteece/fetch_sre/NOTES.md

     - identified issues by reading the code
     - confirmed by writing test cases to cover suspected failure cases (and other basic test cases to prevent regression)
     - issues with original code:
-      - included port numbers in domain name
+      - included port numbers in domain
       - if path contained `//`, would not parse the domain correctly (it would use the part of the path after the last `//` as the domain)
     - updated code to ensure all test cases passed